-A: The $25 lottery application fee is charged once for each launch year for which a trip leader applies.
-After you have paid an application fee for a launch year, you can apply in all later lotteries for that launch year for no additional fee.
-The application fee is paid after a lottery application is submitted and can only be paid when a lottery is open.
+A: The lottery application cost is charged once for each LAUNCH year for which a trip leader applies.
+After you have paid the application cost for a launch year, you can apply in all later lotteries for that launch year for no additional charge.
+The application cost is paid after a lottery application is submitted and can only be paid when a lottery is open.

-For example, you decide to apply in a lottery with calendar year 2018 launch dates, you submit a lottery application and pay $25, you are now eligible to apply in all later lotteries with 2018 launch dates for no additional charge.
-If you then decide to apply in a lottery with calendar year 2019 launch dates, you would submit a lottery application and pay $25, you are now eligible to apply in all later lotteries with 2019 launch dates for no additional charge.
+For example, you decide to apply in a lottery with launch dates in 2018, you submit a lottery application and pay, you are now eligible to apply in all later lotteries with launch dates in 2018 for no additional charge.
+If you then decide to apply in a lottery with launch dates in 2019, you would submit a lottery application and pay, you are now eligible to apply in all later lotteries with launch dates in 2019 for no additional charge.

 Q: How do I pay?

-A: The lottery application fee, trip deposit, and permit fee are paid through the secure Pay.gov site.
-When a fee is unpaid, you will see a button that reads "Pay Now through Pay.gov".
-When you click on this button, you will be taken to the Pay.gov collections site.
+A: Costs are paid through the secure Pay.gov site.
+When a cost is unpaid, you will see a button that reads "Pay Now through Pay.gov".
+When you select this button, you will be taken to the Pay.gov collections site.
 Fill in your payment details and follow the on-screen instructions.
 When your payment has been received you will be returned to the noncommercial river permits website.
 You will also be notified via email by Pay.gov (if you provided your email address to them), and the trip details page will indicate that payment has been received.
 This normally happens instantaneously.
-IMPORTANT: Lottery application fee and river permit fees are nonrefundable.
-For more information regarding the Pay.gov service, visit the pay.gov FAQs.
+IMPORTANT: Lottery and river permit payments are nonrefundable.
+For more information regarding the Pay.gov service, visit the pay.gov FAQs (opens in new window).

-If you have paid a fee through Pay.gov, but your payment history page does not list the fee as paid, contact us at 800-959-9164 or 928-638-7843 (8am-noon MST, Mon-Fri) or grca_riv(insert the at symbol here)nps(insert a dot here)gov with legal name, user name, and Pay.gov tracking ID or the payment date and name of the account holder.
+If you have paid through Pay.gov, but your payment history page does not show a cost as paid, contact us at 800-959-9164 or 928-638-7843 (8am-noon MST, Mon-Fri) or grca_riv(insert the at symbol here)nps(insert a dot here)gov with legal name, user name, and Pay.gov tracking ID or the payment date and name of the account holder.